daveM246/AHKMoveToDesktop/README.md

  Build method (not required if you use the exe):

-	1. Download and install AutoHotKey.
+	1. Download and install AutoHotKey on a Windows11 system.

 	2. Clone the VD.ahk repository (it is an AutoHotkey library adding several script functions for managing virtual desktops).